openhab/openhab-addons/bundles/org.openhab.binding.freeathomesystem/README.md

 The ABB/Busch free@home system is calling its smart home components as free@home devices.
 The free@home system devices can have one or multiple channels depending the device's features.
 During the scanning process the openHAB binding will detect only the devices IDs, the device features will be detected at the point in time, when a openHAB Thing is created.
-At the of the creation the free@home binding will generate automatically the relevant channels.
+At the of the creation the free@home binding will generate automatically the relevant channels without and further configuration.
 If a free@home system device has multiple smart-home  channels (e.g. 4x DIN/rail Actuator), the newly created Thing will get all relevant channels to operate all actuators existing inside the free@home device.

-`Actuator_Livingroom`

 ## Sensors and Actuators of free@home Devices as Things in openHAB